Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Stop 2: Visit A Controversial Art Installation: Le Deux Plateaux

-Within walking distance from the Louvre Museum, head next to an outdoor art installation that caused a bit of controversy when it was installed.
+Within walking distance from the Louvre Museum is an outdoor art installation that caused a bit of controversy when it was installed.

 Its official name is Le Deux Plateaux, but it is more commonly referred to as the Colonnes de Buren after the French artist who created it, Daniel Burren.